ghubstan/bisq-api-reference/reference-doc-builder/src/main/resources/templates/examples-setup.md

 # Running Example Code

+Be careful about running any example that could affect your mainnet wallet.
+You might want to send `sendbsq`, `sendbtc`, `createoffer`, and `takeoffer` requests to an API daemon connected to a local regtest network before trying them on mainnet.

-Examples should not be used to make calls to an API daemon connected to the bitcoin mainnet.
-There is a convenient way to run a regtest bitcoin-core daemon, a Bisq seed node, an arbitration node, and two regtest API daemons called Alice ( listening on port 9998), and Bob (listening on port 9999).
+There is a convenient way to run a regtest bitcoin-core daemon, a Bisq seed node, an arbitration node, and two regtest API daemons called Alice (listening on port 9998), and Bob (listening on port 9999).
 The Bob and Alice daemons will have regtest wallets containing 10 BTC.
 Bob's BSQ wallet will also be set up with 1500000 BSQ, Alice's with 1000000 BSQ.
 These two API daemons can simulate trading over the local regtest network.
+Running a local, Bisq regtest network is useful if you want to develop your own API bots.

 See
 the [Bisq API Beta Testing Guide](https://github.com/bisq-network/bisq/blob/master/apitest/docs/api-beta-test-guide.md)